-Besides the prescribed four-year course leading to the Master of Theology degree (Th.M.), the following schedule is offered to students who have completed the work leading to the Bachelor of Divinity degree, or its equivalent, in other standard seminaries: Thirty semester hours of classroom and thesis work are required for the completion of the course leading to the Th.M. degree, apportioned as follows: twenty semester hours to be devoted to a major subject in the general field of one of the following departments of the curriculum: namely, Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, and Sacred History.
-These twenty hours apportioned to the major shall be divided into a minimum of fourteen semester hours of classroom work and six semester hours to be credited for a satisfactory thesis on a subject chosen from the field of the major.
-The thesis, which must be characterized by literary excellence, shall contain not less than 10,000 words.
-Minor subjects covering not less than ten semester hours shall be chosen from any major departments of the curriculum not related to the major subject.
-The thesis, which must be twpewritten and bound, must conform strictly to the standards described in the Manual of Instructions for the Preparation of Graduation Theses and Dissertations, and shall become the property of the Seminary.
+For students presenting regular academic and seminary training leading to the A.B. and B.D. or their respective academic and theological equivalents one year of residence is required, including the following schedule: Thirty-two semester hours of classroom and thesis work are required for the completion of the course, apportioned as follows: Twenty-two semester hours to be devoted to a major subject in the general field of one of the following departments of the curriculum: namely, Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, and Sacred History.
+Ten hours shall be apportioned to the minor subjects chosen from any major department of the curriculum not related to the major subject.
+A thesis, for which two hours credit is given in the major, is required, to be characterized by literary excellence and containing not less than 10,000 words.
+Two copies of the thesis properly typewritten and bound shall be presented, conforming strictly to the standards prescribed in the Manual of Instructions for the Preparation of Graduation Theses and Dissertations, and shall become the property of the Seminary.